NeRF--: Neural Radiance Fields Without Known Camera Parameters: Method

 \section{Method}

-In this paper, we show that the pre-processing step on estimating camera parameters $\pi_i$ of the input images is in fact unnecessary.
-Unlike the training setup of the original NeRF, here, we only assume a set of RGB images $\mathcal{I}$ as inputs, without known camera parameters.
-We seek to jointly optimise the camera parameters and scene representation during the training.
-Mathematically, this can be written as:
+In this paper, we investigate the training framework for novel view synthesis without known camera parameters.
+Our framework jointly optimises the camera parameters and a scene representation from a set of input RGB images $\mathcal{I}$.
+We make two assumptions: {\em First}, all images are captured in a forward-facing setup with certain amount of rotation and translation flexibility, as described in LLFF~\cite{mildenhall2019llff} and original NeRF\cite{mildenhall2020nerf}. {\em Second}, all images are captured with same intrinsic parameters.
+Mathematically, our proposed framework \ourmodel can be formulated as:

-where the camera parameters $\Pi$ include both the camera intrinsics and the camera extrinsics.
-Apart from simplifying the original two-stage approach, another motivation for such a joint optimisation approach comes from bundle adjustment in classical SfM pipelines~\cite{Triggs2000bundle} and SLAM systems~\cite{davison2007monoslam,newcombe2011dtam, engel2014lsd}, which is key step to obtain globally consistent reconstruction results.
+where $\Pi$ refers to the camera parameters, including both intrinsics and 6DoF poses.
+In addition to simplifying the original two-stage approach, this joint optimisation approach enables globally consistent reconstruction results, similar to the bundle adjustment used in conventional SfM pipelines~\cite{Triggs2000bundle} and SLAM systems~\cite{davison2007monoslam,newcombe2011dtam, engel2014lsd}.

 In the following sections, we first introduce the representations for the camera parameters and then describe the process of the joint optimisation.